AABearBots/First-Closed-Doors-Competition/README.md

 # Competition Guidelines

-## Introduction
+## The Competition

-As explained in the documentation offered further down this document, the AA Platform is part of a system that dramatically simplifies the creation and operation of crypto trading bots while hosting trading bots competitions.
-The platform is still under development, and its use along with registration for bots competitions are free of charge for the time being, while running on alpha testing mode.
+The AA Arena is an organization built around the competition of crypto-currency bots.
+The foundation of the Arena is powered by the AA Platform — a system developed by Advanced Algos that dramatically simplifies the creation and operation of crypto-currency bots.
+The AA Arena is an example showcase to an envisioned future of many bot competitions hosted by like organizations with their own rules, criteria and prizes.
+Conceptually, the competitions cultivate the open-source community between developers and traders which in turn drives the advancement of bots available to all.

-The functionality offered at this point in time is rather basic and nowhere near complete.
-We are very much aware of that and accept that early trading will be rather dumb.
-The reason for hosting early stage competitions is to help drive alpha testing and to integrate early feedback from developers and traders.
-We want to make sure the platform evolves with developers' and traders' interests in mind.
+At this point, the AA platform is still in the alpha-stage of development.
+A large portion of functionality is still under development and the early generation of bots will be rather dumb.
+However, hosting early stage competitions will help drive development as well as integrate early feedback and interests from both developers and traders.

-In the near future, the AA Platform is set to implement a business model by which end users subscribe to bots to have bots trade on their behalf, paying subscription fees to cover the costs of running the bots in the cloud and to pay Dev Teams fees.
+In the near future, the AA Platform is set to implement an ecosystem enabling end-users access to subscriptions for bots that trade on their behalf.
+Subscription fees cover the costs of the bot infrastructure and to pay development team fees.
 Fees will be paid in ALGO tokens, the AA Platform’s native token.

-Therefore, participating in early competitions not only offers you the chance to win competition prizes, but also makes you a member of the AA Community and sets you in the track to further monetize your efforts once the platform is launched to the general public.
+Participating in early competitions not only offers the chance to win competition prizes, but makes you a part of the AA Community and provides increased potential of monetizing your efforts when the platform is release to the general public.

 ## Competition Rules

 ### Dates

 The first ever competition starts on **Monday April 2nd 2018** at 00:00:00.000 GMT and ends on **Sunday April 10th** at 23:59:59.999 GMT.

 Subsequent competitions shall be announced and confirmed later on.